MLH-Fellowship/0.5.1-howDoIDiscord/README.md

 2.Install dependencies using pip.
   `pip install -r requirements.txt`
-3.Run the app with the following:
+3.Run the app with the following with Token of the DiscordBot:

-  `python ./app.py`
+  `python ./app.py $Token`

 once Flask app start The bot is now listening for messages in the channel and will log them to console Web at localhost:5000.